kubernetes/website/docs/tutorials/stateful-application/run-stateful-application.md

 ### Updating

-The image or any other part of the deployment can be updated as usual with the `kubectl apply` command.
-Some precautions to take that are specific to stateful apps are:
+The image or any other part of the Deployment can be updated as usual with the `kubectl apply` command.
+Here are some precautions that are specific to stateful apps:

 * Don't scale the app.
 This setup is for single-instance apps only.
-The underlying persistent volume can only be mounted to one pod.
+The underlying PersistentVolume can only be mounted to one Pod.
 For clustered stateful apps, see the [StatefulSet documentation](/docs/user-guide/petset/).
-* Use `strategy:` `type: Recreate` in the Deployment config yaml.
+* Use `strategy:` `type: Recreate` in the Deployment configuration YAML file.
 This instructs Kubernetes to _not_ use rolling updates.
-Rolling updates will not work, as you cannot have more than one pod running at a time.
+Rolling updates will not work, as you cannot have more than one Pod running at a time.
 The `Recreate` strategy will stop the first pod before creating a new one with the updated configuration.

 ### Deleting a deployment